-A cable internet is an internet connection that transmits or distributes internet services via coaxial cables.
+Cable internet is an internet connection that transmits or distributes internet services via coaxial cables.
 Cable internet makes us of existing TV cable lines for its broadband connection.

-Cable internet service is one of the fastest and reliable internet services available to Canadian internet users.
+Cable internet service is one of the fastest and most reliable internet services available to Canadian internet users.

 Unlike DSL connections, Cable internet is most popular in urban areas and can transmit up to 100 megabits per second (Mbps) download speed, depending on your provider and network speed.
 Cable internet boasts of fast browsing speeds for upload and download of data.

 While DSL uses telephone wires, Cable internet distributes internet services via Cable wires which invariably results in faster connections.